bbauska/JS-Notes4Pros/README.md

 <p>WeakMap is a new type of object that have been added for es6.</p>

-<p>As defined on <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbolhttps:/developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap">MDN</a></p>
+<p>As defined on <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbolhttps:/developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap"
+target="_blank" rel="noopener noreferrer">MDN</a></p>
 <blockquote>
 The WeakMap object is a collection of key/value pairs in which the keys are weakly referenced.
 The keys must be objects and the values can be arbitrary values.
 </blockquote>

-<p>Another important feature of WeakMap is, as defined on <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap">MDN</a>.</p>
+<p>Another important feature of WeakMap is, as defined on <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap"
+target="_blank" rel="noopener noreferrer">MDN</a>.</p>
 <blockquote>
 The key in a WeakMap is held weakly.
 What this means is that, if there are no other strong references to the key, the entire entry will be